 and physical health.

 Without forgiveness, you cannot move forward in your own personal

 What forgiveness is not?

-forget the hurt.
-I will always remember the pain I felt when my mom disowned me,
+the hurt.
+I will always remember the pain I felt when my mom disowned

-hurt you.
-Remember, forgiveness is more for you than the other person.
+the person who hurt you.
+Remember, forgiveness is more for you than

 The process of forgiving

-is the pain and hurt that you must grieve.
+the pain and hurt that you must grieve.
 There are many ways to release

 anger and hurt.
 You can talk about it with trusted people.
 You can

 in respectful ways.